Our Curriculum | English | Mathematics |

 We also spend time on developing digital literacy so that children acquire age-appropriate skills in using information and communication technology for a variety of tasks such as data handling and measurement or creative activities like writing or music creation.

 We subscribe to Purple Mash from 2Simple as the basis for our computing curriculum.
 This established resource for primary schools provides a range of online teaching and learning tools for all subjects.
 We use the included computing scheme of work and the programming tools such as 2Code and 2Logo that it employs, adapting the resources to suit our pupils and our approach to teaching and learning.
 We use other applications within Purple Mash to develop children’s digital literacy through using software such as spreadsheets, databases and painting programs.
-Older children also make use of Microsoft alternatives such as Word and Excel.
+We do also use some other resources to provide children with a variety of experience.
+For example, older children use Microsoft Word and Excel in addition to the equivalent Purple Mash apps.

 One of the reasons that we chose Purple Mash is that it is web-based and so allows us to use the same tools across the variety of hardware that we have in school - Macs, Windows PCs, iPads and Chromebooks.
 Because the interface is consistent across the range of software tools available we can focus more on learning experiences and less on the need to understand the different ways that software from a range of providers employ similar features such as saving work, printing or selecting tools.